abdulrahman239/sector-8-adventure/README.md

 ## Story Paths
 1. **Find the Keycard** — Search the offices, interact with Guard Chen, collect a keycard and escape through the loading bay
 2. **Hack the Terminal** — Access the server room, solve the terminal password puzzle, disable alarms and escape through the checkpoint
-3. **Help the Scientist** — Follow cries for help, rescue Dr. Reyes, collect her items and escape through the maintenance tunnel
+3. **Help the Scientist** — Follow cries for help, rescue Dr. Reyes, collect her items, grab supplies from the vending machine, and escape through the maintenance tunnel

 ## Endings
 1. **The Clean Escape** — Escape through the loading bay using the keycard